Government shutdown is likely, Pelosi aide says

 That became the focal point of the meeting, sources said, with the other aides asking only questions about “the possibility of a government shutdown and the logistics” — i.e., what it would mean for their offices and government services — according to one chief of staff who spoke to POLITICO on the condition of anonymity.

-The aide said the message of a likely shutdown did not appear geared toward ginning up the staffers for political purposes.
+The aide said the message of a likely shutdown did not appear geared toward ginning up the staffers for political purposes.“It was genuine,” the aide said.

 A spokesman for Speaker of the House John Boehner (R-Ohio) responded to the news of the meeting, saying Republicans have no plans to close the government’s doors.